2019–2020 Hong Kong protests: Subsequent clampdown and exodus

 Civic Party promoting the primaries as the democrats aspired to secure a majority in LegCo.
 Four candidates from the party were disqualified by the government.

-Hong Kong police raising the purple flag to warn protesters were violating the Hong Kong national security law.

 Invigorated by its success in the November 2019 District Council election, the pro-democratic bloc was eyeing to win over half of the 70 seats in the Legislative Council in the election set to be held on 6 September.
 Unfazed by the national security law, more than 600,000 people cast their votes in the bloc's historic first primaries in mid July 2020.
 The Hong Kong government then disqualified twelve candidates on 30 July, nearly all of whom were winners from the pro-democratic primaries.
 The decision drew international condemnation for obstructing the election and the democratic process.
 On the following day, Carrie Lam, going against the public opinion, invoked emergency powers to delay the election, citing the pandemic as the reason.
 While the NPCSC allowed the four disqualified incumbent lawmakers to transition to the extended term in July, they decided to remove them from office in November 2020, resulting in the mass resignation of all of opposition lawmakers.